A wretch steals the words Sufis spoke,

 Come, even if you have broken your vows a thousand times come, yet again, come, come.

-If you don’t have a partner, why not search for one?
+If you don’t have a partner why not seek one?

-And if you reach your partner, why not have impassioned fun?
+And if you find a partner, why not have fun?

 If you don’t have a woman that lives with you, Why aren’t you looking?